BibiHajiraM/NLP_Final_Project/README.md

    2. Copy the link posted in the terminal
    3. `cd cli`
    4. Paste the command copied in step 2 and hit enter.
 This shoudl trigger wandb sweep.
 In case you haven't logged in yet, you will have to provide API key of your wandb account.

+# How to interact?
+1. After you are done training the models, once you pick your best run, you can download the corresponding model and save in `tokenizer` or `tokenizer_without_pre` folder depending on if it was CodeT5 or Baseline model respectively.
+2. Once you have the models with you, you can run the notebook in `notebooks/03_interact_gradio.ipynb`.
+Ensure that the paths for source tokenizer, target tokenizer and model are correctly defined.
+3. Upon running the notebook in Step 2, you should get a link (both public and local) which could be opened in a browser where you can interact with the model.